 - If you want to pump exclusively, try pumping before you give birth, when your breasts start to leak in your third trimester.

 - If your baby is premature or sick or you have to be separated from them for some reason, you may need to pump earlier so that they can get the feed they need.
-Chat to your doctor about this.
+Chat with your doctor about this.

 - If you are going back to work, start slow.
 Think about getting pumping a few weeks before your return so that you can get into the swing of things first.